nooblag/nerdwiki/Git.md

 `git add -u`

-### Revert to a specific commit and update commit message with info about the revert
+### Revert to a specific commit and update commit message with info about the revert -

 `git revert 93b1`

-### To edit and sort
+### To edit and sort and document -

 `git bundle create some file HEAD`